-The traditional undergraduate program (BSN) follows the same fee schedule and financial aid guidelines as the School of Traditional Undergraduate Studies.
-See page 39.
+The traditional undergraduate (TUG) program for the Bachelor of Science in Nursing (BSN) degree follows the same fee schedule and financial aid guidelines as the School of Traditional Undergraduate Studies.

-Financial information pertaining to the RN-BSN Track can be found on p.
-39.
+Financial information pertaining to the RN-BSN Track can be found within the corresponding section of the course catalog.